 The S/U grading option is used in designated courses as indicated in the course description.
 Other courses are graded on an A-F basis.
 The S grade indicates at least B-level achievement.
-A learner may change to and from A-F grading or S/U grading with the instructor's approval during the first half of a course that is designated as "graded on an A-F or S/U basis."
+A learner may change to and from A-F grading or S/U grading with the instructor's approval during the first 60% of a course that is designated as "graded on an A-F or S/U basis."

-Grade of W
+Grades of W

-The grade W is given only to a student who officially withdraws from a course after the first session and before the midpoint of the course.
-Course withdrawals are official on the date the request is received by the learner success advisor.
-Students may withdraw from a course (or change from credit to audit) until one-half of the course has been completed.
+The grade W is given only to a student who officially withdraws from a course by the week of the 60% point of the course.
+Course withdrawals are official on the date the request is received by the student success advisor.
+Students may withdraw from a course (or change from credit to audit) until the week when 60% of the course has been completed.
 Any student dropping a course after that time will receive the grade they have earned to that point.
 If no grade is indicated by the instructor, a grade of F will be assumed.
 Extenuating circumstances that may warrant exception to the withdrawal policy will be considered on a case-by-case basis.
 Note that scheduled online sessions count as "class sessions" when determining refunds and grades.
 Any refund due to withdrawal will be governed by the refund policy (see: Finances).